MilesButler2019/CS-262-Final/README.md

 Todo for Miles:
-- Aggergate Weights from servers end
+- Aggergate Weights from servers end [ ]
-- Client thread to check what round and loops through rounds
+- Client thread to check what round and loops through rounds [X, ]
-- Server side check for n clients before starting rounds
+- Server side check for n clients before starting rounds [X]
-- Determine what to do when client drops
+- Determine what to do when client drops [ ]

 Todo Together: